-Firearm silencer means any device designed, made, or adapted to muffle the report of a firearm.
+Firearm Silencer or Suppressor means any device designed, made, or adapted to muffle the report of a firearm.

 Graffiti means making marks with paint, an indelible pen or marker, or an etching or engraving device on tangible property without the effective consent of the owner.
 The markings may include inscriptions, slogans, drawings, or paintings.